miargentieri/exposome-aging-ukb/results/README.md

 Manifest
 --------

-All files are contained within a single excel document as seaparate tabs.
+All files are contained within a single excel document as separate tabs.
 The following is a description of the file included in each tab.

 |Tab                  |Description                                                                                         |
 |:--------------------|:---------------------------------------------------------------------------------------------------|